-As shown in Table 1, as of April 7, we estimate that 629,714 mortgage loans remain in forbearance.

-These include mortgages from the Federal Housing Administration (FHA), Veterans Affairs (VA), and the two government-sponsored enterprises (GSEs) - Fannie Mae and Freddie Mac - comprising almost all of the federally insured mortgages, along with the major private-sector mortgages from private-label mortgage-backed securities (PLMBS) and portfolio loans.
+As shown in Table 1, as of February 7, we estimate that 707,104 mortgage loans remain in forbearance.
+These include mortgages from the Federal Housing Administration (FHA), Veterans Affairs (VA), and the two government-sponsored enterprises (GSEs) - Fannie Mae and Freddie Mac - comprising most of the federally insured mortgages, along with the major private-sector mortgages from private-label mortgage-backed securities (PLMBS) and portfolio loans.

-Figure 1 presents the projected forbearance expirations, assuming borrowers take the maximum forbearance allowed by various programs.
-Note that 39 percent of forbearances are FHA/VA mortgages.2 Unless mortgage servicers can successfully execute home-retention options in the coming months, many borrowers face the prospect of selling their homes or losing them to foreclosure.3
+Figure 1 presents a different picture from past reports, in part because many FHA forbearance terms expired in December 2021.
+While 84 percent of all mortgages in forbearance are expected to expire by June 2022, GSE forbearances are now the dominant share.
+Their pandemic-related forbearance plans all have a June 2022 expiration, which explains the large number of expirations in June.2 Unless mortgage servicers can successfully execute home-retention options in the coming months, many borrowers face the prospect of selling their homes or losing them to foreclosure.3